Stacking of charge-density waves in 2H-NbSe$_2$ bilayers: Results

 We select vectors in the $(h,k,l)$ plane with $l=0$ to retain the in-plane electron momentum.
 In principle, any constant $l$ would do that, but for $l \neq 0$ an additional high peak appears at $(0,0,l)$.
-We first calculate the scattering pattern through the structure only, whose plots are reported in Figure~\ref{fig:str-FTs}.
-The three rows of panels refer to the ground state system (a-c), its difference with respect to the fully-symmetric (no CDW) structure (d-f) and the difference between the excited solution HC--CC$_{S_4}$ and the fully-symmetric structure (g-i).
-As expected, the real component and modulus of the scattering factors are characterised by high Bragg peaks; in each plane with constant $l$, these peaks are found at $(\pm \sqrt{3}, \pm 1)$, $(0, \pm 2)$, in units of $2\pi/a$, where $a$ is the unit in-plane lattice constant of the primitive unit cell.
-The imaginary component shows peaks with a much lower intensity at $(\pm 1/\sqrt{3}, \pm 1)$ and $(\pm 2/\sqrt{3}, 0)$.
-These reciprocal lattice vectors correspond to the direct-space vectors of $(3/2, \sqrt{3}/2)$, which result from the second nearest neighbours in the lattice, as indicated by the white vectors in Figure~\ref{fig:STM}.
-Due to the large intensity of the Bragg peaks from the structural model, the CDW peaks appear very dim in the modulus of the scattering function, even when we filter the symmetric structure out.
-In Figure~\ref{fig:chg-FTs}, the plots for the scattering from the charge only are reported.
-The panels are organized in three rows in the same way as in Figure~\ref{fig:str-FTs}.
-The scenario outlined by the scattering from the charge only is slightly different from the one from the structure only.
-The real component of the scattering through the charge only is characterised by both Bragg peaks and secondary peaks at $(\pm 1/\sqrt{3}, \pm 1)$ and $(\pm 2/\sqrt{3}, 0)$, which refer to the second nearest neighbours -- as mentioned above -- and which connect similar charge patches.
-Instead, the imaginary components shown only the secondary peaks.
-Consequently, the secondary peaks result much higher in the moduli of the patterns computed through the charge density only.
-Additionally, the CDW peaks appear quite distinct for the charge density, especially for the HC-CC$_{S_4}$ solution, which feature a higher symmetry with respect to the ground state.
+We first calculate geometric structure factors for X-ray diffraction from structural data only, in the approximation of non-interacting atoms~\cite{VESTA-JACr2011,Aguilar-Marin_2020}.
+These plots are reported on the left hand side of Figure~\ref{fig:str-FTs}: panel (a) shows data for the ground state system, panel (c) shows its difference with respect to the fully-symmetric (no CDW) structure, and panel (e) shows the difference between the excited state HC--CC$_{S_4}$ and the fully-symmetric structure.
+As expected, the moduli of the structure factors are characterised by high Bragg peaks; in each plane with constant $l$, these peaks are found at $(\pm \sqrt{3}, \pm 1)$, $(0, \pm 2)$, in units of $2\pi/a$, where $a$ is the unit in-plane lattice constant of the primitive unit cell.
+Due to the large intensity of the Bragg peaks from the structural model, the CDW peaks appear very dim in the modulus of the structure factors, even when we filter the symmetric structure out, as in Figure~\ref{fig:str-FTs}(c).
+Nevertheless, the difference patterns shown in panels (c) and (e) have a very different shape, which suggests that experimental techniques suitable for determining the periodic lattice distortions directly should be able to distinguish among different stacking sequences, if sufficiently accurate.